-We are America’s fastest growing TV brand and the third largest TV manufacturer in the world.
+We are America’s fastest-growing TV brand and the third largest TV manufacturer in the world.

 Research centers around the world

-TVs sold around the world in 2016
+TVs sold around the world in 2017

-invested in a state of the art production factory
+invested in a state-of-the-art production facility

-TCL’s Global Awareness
+TCL’s Global Footprint

-It's a TCL – Inside and Out.
+It's a TCL – Inside and Out

 Commitment to North America